cockpit-project/presentations/cyborg-infra-day-2.md

 ![](./quay-tag-history.png){width=80%}

 :::notes
-- anything that touches our deployed infrastructure has no particular magic
-- these are farthest away from that goal, fortunately also rare
+- changes to the deployed infra itself are farthest away from that goal, fortunately also rare
 - updating tasks container: send PR, build/push/deploy it, trigger/wait for some representative test runs, watch out for regressions
 - we can run the new container locally or on the infra and do a smoke test
 - usually we can run the new container within the current production environment without taking it down, still not a great workflow however